isomerpages/mlaw-corp/_realign/3-process-repayment.md

 * Parties have been unsuccessful in their renegotiation of the terms of their contract and/or the repayment schedule for outstanding payments.

 A **2-week Objection Period** starts after the end of the **4-week Negotiation Period**.
 If parties have successfully renegotiated the terms of their contract by the end of the **4-week Negotiation Period**, they may proceed with the amended terms of their contract or the amended repayment schedule.
 The Other Party does not need to serve a Notice of Objection in this situation.
+For examples of how to determine the start and end of the 4-week Negotiation Period, please refer to [here](../files/ReAlign/ExamplesForRAFPeriods.pdf).

 In contrast, where parties are unsuccessful in their renegotiation by the end of the **4-week Negotiation Period**, there are two courses of action for the Other Party or his assignee.

 ##### <a name="step3a">(A): Other Party objects to Hirer/Renter’s Notice of Revision</a> <a href="#s3a" title="Return to top">↩</a> #####
 If the Other Party or its assignee wishes to object to the Hirer/Renter’s Notice of Revision, the Other Party must, within the **2-week Objection Period**, serve a Notice of Objection on the required parties, and lodge the Notice of Objection with the Adjustment Relief Registrar within the same period.
+For examples of how to determine the start and end of the 4-week Negotiation Period, please refer to [here](../files/ReAlign/ExamplesForRAFPeriods.pdf).

 The Other Party or his assignee may <u>only</u> object to the Hirer/Renter’s Notice of Revision on any one or more of the following grounds: